fabriziosalmi/audiolibri/README.md

 - Contribute to code improvements

 ## License
-This project is available under [LICENSE].
+This project is available under Creative Commons 1.0 License.
 Content rights belong to their respective owners.

 ## Acknowledgments
 Thanks to all the narrators and creators who make literary works accessible in audio format.